bassammaged/bassammaged/Readme.md

-<h2 align="center">Hello there!
+<h2 align="center">Hello|Привіт!
 My name is Bassam Maged. 👋🤓</h2>

 ### About me :space_invader:
 <p align="center">I'm currently a Cyber Security Engineer at Instabug.
 Graduated from BIS (Business Information System) major, Helwan University:student:.
 I am passionate about securing systems or ruining down them :man_technologist:.
 You can also find me interested in coding :man_technologist: and how we can use coding to make our life easier and safer; I've started exploring more about application security and threat intelligence ✨ and hope to contribute to the cyber security community.
 </p>

-<p align="center">When I'm not securing or coding, you can find me Playing VR or FPS games, watching Netflix, Sports (shooting, parachuting or football :soccer:) or listening to music.
-Memes are something that are appreciated very much 😂. </p>
+<p align="center">When I'm not securing or coding, you can find me in the virtual reality, playing FPS games, watching Netflix, Sports (shooting, parachuting or football :soccer:), listening to music.
+Memes are appreciated very much 😂. </p>

 <p align="center"><a href="https://twitter.com/bassammaged_"><img src="https://img.shields.io/badge/twitter-%231DA1F2.svg?&style=for-the-badge&logo=twitter&logoColor=white" height=25></a> <a href="https://www.linkedin.com/in/bassammaged/"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" height=25></a></p>